20 Beautiful Flowers For Balcony That Bloom All Summer Long

 13. Sweet Alyssum

-Sweet alyssum creates a lovely carpet of tiny flowers for your balcony.
-The blooms come in white, purple, pink, and orange shades that add a soft touch to your space.
+Sweet alyssum creates a lovely carpet of tiny flowers: the blooms come in white, purple, pink, and orange shades that add a soft touch to your space.

 Your balcony will fill with gentle fragrance from these delicate flowers.
 They grow well in partial shade and do best during cooler seasons.